 One of the most important lessons to impart is not to be ashamed of what one knows.
 To willingly embrace both language and tradition, and show others through example.
 This, explains Elder Doris Coutorielle, is what she and her husband have done with their granddaughter.

-"She said Anabelle is a knowledge keeper and she's eleven years old," she adds.
+"She said Anabelle is a knowledge teacher and she's eleven years old," she adds.
 "Recognizing those things in a child will give them a lot of self-esteem in the future."

 The Keep Tobacco Sacred Collaboration represents a step in that direction.
 By explaining the incredibly important role tobacco plays in many of our cultures, our hope is that we'll ignite in our children a spark — the desire to learn their language, their traditions, and their histories.
 The desire to reclaim what they lost.